davidlaprade/davidlaprade.github.io/_posts/2016-5-7-the-single-responsibility-principle.md

 Awesome.
 Progress!

-### What is the Function?
+### What Does Software Do?

 Not so fast.
 Perhaps it's clear that we should differentiate between what a piece of software does and how it does it.
 But even then, is it ever clear exactly what a piece of software does?
-Consider again the examples from above:
+Consider again the example from above:

 {% highlight ruby %}
 class User